iristech-systems/surrealengine/README.md

 ### Advanced Querying

-SurrealEngine provides a powerful query API for filtering, ordering, and paginating results:
+SurrealEngine provides multiple powerful query APIs for filtering, ordering, and paginating results:
+- **Traditional field lookups** for simple queries
+- **Q objects** for complex boolean logic (AND/OR/NOT)
+- **QueryExpression** for comprehensive query building with FETCH, ORDER BY, etc.

+#### Traditional Field Lookup Queries

 ```python
 # Asynchronous operations